2022-23 NBA MVP Race: Jayson Tatum Takes The First Place, Anthony Davis Is Finally In The Top 5

-It is very unlikely that Nikola Jokic wins his third straight MVP award, as he will join Larry Bird as the only one to ever achieve that.
-But there is stiff competition around the league right now among the league’s top players and this year’s race might be the tightest one to date.
-It will be very interesting to see which players manage to earn the most consideration from voters over this season, and who will ultimately lift the trophy at the end of the year.
+It is very unlikely that Nikola Jokic will win his third straight MVP award, as he will join Larry Bird as the only one to ever achieve that.
+But there is stiff competition around the league right now among the league’s top players, and this year’s race might be the tightest one to date.
+It will be very interesting to see which players manage to earn the most consideration from voters over this season and who will ultimately lift the trophy at the end of the year.
 Here is the current 2022-23 MVP Race that will boil down to the league’s top performers.

 10. Ja Morant